alexbelgium/hassio-addons/mealie/README.md

 This addon for mealie 1.0 is based on the combined [docker image](https://hub.docker.com/r/hendrix04/mealie-combined) from hendrix04.
 This addon is based on the [docker image](https://hub.docker.com/r/hkotel/mealie) from hay-kot.

-## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install this add-on.
-1. Click the `Save` button to store your configuration.
-1. Start the add-on.
-1. Check the logs of the add-on to see if everything went well.
-1. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## Configuration

 - Start the addon.
 Wait a while and check the log for any errors.